-Canon has built a Groupwide environmental assurance system for managing chemical substances in products.
-Our product development is based on some of the world’s most stringent in-house standards that take into consideration laws and major environmental-labeling requirements around the world.
-Specifically, our management system classifies chemical substances into three types: “prohibited substances,” which cannot be used in products; “use-restricted substances”, for which we are working to find alternatives by specific deadlines; and, “controlled substances,” the amount of which should be monitored.
+Canon has built a Group-wide environmental assurance system for managing chemical substances in products.
+Taking the laws and major environmental-labeling requirements around the world into consideration, we established in-house standards in line with the most stringent regulations in the world.
+Specially, our management system classifies chemical substances into three categories: “prohibited substances,” which cannot be used in products; “use-restricted substances,” for which we are working to find alternatives by specific deadlines; and; “controlled substances,” the amount of which should be monitored.

-In the past, companies each employed their own survey formats to convey information about chemical substances in products, which meant responding to questions multiple times in different formats even with regard to the same parts or chemicals.
+In the past, companies each employed their own survey formats to request the suppliers for the information about chemical substances in products, which meant responding to questions multiple times in different formats even with regard to the same parts or chemicals.
 This situation incurred substantial burden on and costs to the entire supply chain.
-Furthermore, using such a variety of survey formats presented concerns about data becoming less reliable as it was communicated across the supply chain.
+Furthermore, using such a variety of survey formats gave rise to concerns about the decreased reliability of data as it was communicated across the supply chain.

-In such a situation, the Ministry of Economy, Trade and Industry (Japan) sponsored chemSHERPA (chemical information SHaring and Exchange under Reporting PArtnership in supply chain) as a common platform for sharing information, facilitating the smooth transmission of information between companies to confirm compliance with regulations on chemical substances in products.
-Canon has been proactively involved as a member company considering the scheme.
+Amid such circumstances, the Ministry of Economy, Trade and Industry (Japan) decided to sponsor chemSHERPA (chemical information SHaring and Exchange under Reporting PArtnership in supply chain) as a common platform for sharing information, facilitating the smooth transmission of information between companies to confirm compliance with regulations on chemical substances in products.
+Canon has been proactively involved as a member company supporting the scheme.

 Canon introduced and began using chemSHERPA in 2017.